 Leaders are failing at avoidable business mistakes.
 Research shows there’s a striking disconnect between the general population of leaders and those they’re entrusted with directing.
 Gallup’s State of the American Manager revealed only “18% of those currently in management roles demonstrate a high level of talent for managing others.”
-How much is this costing businesses?
+How much is this business blunder costing companies?

 In a study published in Harvard Business Review on 83 executives, business school professors and consultants Tanya Menon and Leigh Thompson found, “In the course of a day, the executives estimated wasting an average of $7,227.07 per line item per day, for a total of $144,541.30 per day, summing each of the twenty points of waste.
 That’s an astounding $52,757,574 of lost value and potential per year per organization on people problems.”
 When you consider how much money is wasted due to problems caused by leadership mistakes, it’s no wonder the U.S. Small Business Administration (SBA) cites that half of entrepreneurs fail before their fifth year of business.